OUR LEADERSHIP

 Hendrickson has a Ph.D. in computer science from Cornell University and degrees in physics and mathematics from Brown University.
 He is a former Hertz Fellow and a Fellow of the Society for Industrial and Applied Mathematics and of the American Association for the Advancement of Science.

-Singh joined the Laboratory after serving as director of the Center for Biological and Engineering Sciences at Sandia National Laboratories, managing critical capabilities in support of energy and homeland security, global security, nuclear deterrence and advanced science and technology portfolios.
-He is recognized internationally as a leader in microfluidics and holds 40 patents.
+Singh joined the Lab in 2021 after serving as director of the Center for Biological and Engineering Sciences at Sandia National Laboratories.
+There, he managed critical capabilities in support of Sandia's Energy and Homeland Security, Global Security, Nuclear Deterrence and Advanced Science and Technology portfolios.

 Huban A. Gowadia leads the Global Security Directorate, managing a workforce responsible for building and executing intelligence, nonproliferation, counterproliferation and counterterrorism programs.
 She heads incident response to threats across the spectrum of chemical, biological, radiological, nuclear and explosive sources and oversees programs critical to global security in energy technologies, infrastructure protection and cyber and space security.